13 Apr Connected – Your Mobile Phone, Gorillas and People’s Lives

 So why tell you?
 Why ask you to be aware of such a fact and encourage you to take on the full horrifying reality and personal responsibility of what we are driving with our global, insatiable thirst for mobile devices?
 What good should come from every single person who has ever used a mobile phone understanding the blood, death, ecological destruction, human and non-human suffering that is connected to some small part of making it?
 What difference could that possibly make?

 The answer is simple.
 We make the difference, by being responsible, by the very act of taking responsibility for what we hold in our hands and use every day.
-Not by perpetuating guilt or shame or by choosing to look away and ignore the implications but by being pro-active and taking individual responsibility for the ripple effect of our choices.
+By choosing not to look away and ignore the implications but by being pro-active and taking individual responsibility for the ripple effect of our choices.

-Even if we feel we are without power, authority or influence and without assuming to know or understand the experience of people’s reality there or have solutions for another country’s needs, what we can do is to recognise that it is incumbent upon us – proportionately and without causing more harm – to consider our individual role in this process.
+We can recognise that it is incumbent upon us – proportionately and without causing more harm – to consider our individual role in this process.
 To know we are a link in the chain, a chain that directly connects the survival of the forests of Congo, its endangered wildlife and struggle of its people to the mobile devices we hold in our hands.

 We are the beneficiaries of resources, labours and sacrifices made by others and costing the earth.
 Each time we use a mobile device we benefit from the convenience, functionality and profitability of its function but the cost of producing it remains mostly unseen and unheard to us.
 We can do something positive to change that.